Taking a closer look at LHC

 HYDROGEN SOURCE

-Instead creating protons from H, an electron is added, making a negatively charged hydrogen-ion.
-The ion source is fed with hydrogen gas.
-A discharge plasma is formed and a strong electric field strips away an electron from each hydogen atom.
+The process is as follows: the ion source is fed with hydrogen gas.
+A discharge plasma is formed and a strong electric field strips away an electron from each hydogen atom, producing H+.

 ION SOURCE